winklerrr/awesome/README.md

 # Useful Commands & Tools

-Keep in mind: "Reading is thinking with someone else's head" - Arthur Schopenhauer.
+Keep in mind:

+> Reading is thinking with someone else's head
+- Arthur Schopenhauer

 So use `man`!

 ## Git Management